^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Chronic glomerulonephritis most often has a primary chronic course, rarely occurs as a consequence of acute glomerulonephritis.
-Glomerulonephritis is characterized by a triad of syndromes: urinary, edematous (nephritic or nephrotic type), and arterial hypertension.
+Chronic glomerulonephritis most often has a primarily chronic course, less often it occurs as a consequence of acute glomerulonephritis.
+Glomerulonephritis is characterized by a triad of syndromes: urinary, edematous (nephritic or nephrotic type) and arterial hypertension.
 Depending on the combination of these 3 main syndromes, the following clinical forms of chronic glomerulonephritis are distinguished: hematuric, nephrotic and mixed.

-Nephrotic syndrome is a symptomatic complex characterized by:
+Nephrotic syndrome is a symptom complex characterized by:

 • hypercholesterolemia and hyperlipidemia;